polius/meteornext-docs/docs/guides/client.md

 ![alt text](../../assets/client/client-servers-new.png "Client - New Server")

-After that you can now connect to any server by double clicking it or by searching it in the top search bar.
+After that, you can now connect to any server by double-clicking it or by searching it in the top search bar.

 ## Structure

-In the structure tab you can manage the schema of your tables:
+In the structure tab, you can manage the schema of your tables:

 - Columns
 - Indexes